 Listed below are seven of the least expensive Indiana health insurance policies that you can easily purchase online through our website.
 It is important to note that not all policies are available in every county.
 Federal subsidies are available to help reduce premiums, although you can also choose to enroll outside of the Obamacare Marketplace.
 Pre-existing conditions are covered on all plans, and there is no cap on lifetime payable benefits.

-Ambetter Essential Care 1 – The policy deductible is $8,150 with maximum out-of-pocket expenses of $8,150 and 0% coinsurance.
-Once deductible is met, covered benefits are paid at 100%.
+Ambetter Essential Care 1 – The policy deductible is $8,300 with maximum out-of-pocket expenses of $8,300 and 0% coinsurance.
+Once the deductible is met, covered benefits are paid at 100%.
 Network-negotiated discounts help reduce costs for non-preventative expenses.
+Virtual visits are covered at 100% and the generic drug copay is $25.
+One children’s eye exam and one pair of children’s glasses are provided free each year.

-Ambetter Balanced Care 11 – Office visit copays for primary-care physicians and specialists are $30 and $60.
-A deductible and coinsurance do not apply and there is no limit on the number of covered visits.
-The policy deductible is $6,000 with maximum out-of-pocket expenses of $8,100.
-Lab outpatient and professional services (blood tests) only have to meet a $30 copay and are not subject to the deductible.
+Ambetter Balanced Care 29 – Office visit copay for unlimited primary-care physician visits is $20.
+Specialist visits are subject to the policy coinsurance and deductible.
+The policy deductible is $5,450 with maximum out-of-pocket expenses of $8,400 and 35% coinsurance.
+Lab outpatient and professional services (blood tests) only have to meet a $35 copay and are not subject to the deductible.
 X-rays and diagnostic imaging are subject to coinsurance.The Urgent Care copay is $60.

-The generic drug copays are $20 and $50 (mail order).
-The preferred brand drug copays are $50 and $125 (mail order).
+The generic drug copay is $35 and the preferred brand drug copay is $75.
 Non-preferred brand drugs (Tier 3) and specialty drugs (Tier 4) are subject to 50% coinsurance.
 Prior authorization may be required for non-generic drugs.

 Ambetter health insurance rates in Indiana continue to be very attractive.
 The provider network also extends outside the Hoosier State.